DataDog/hiring-engineers/answers.md

 ![install agent](https://raw.githubusercontent.com/bmcilhenny/hiring-engineers/master/images/app_key.png)

 I then wrote a simple Ruby script based off the examples provided in the API Dashboard section of the docs (https://docs.datadoghq.com/api/?lang=ruby#dashboards) with the my_metric scoped over the host (`my_metric{host:precise64}`), the anomaly function applied to my database's postgresql.bgwriter.buffers_backend{*} (anomalies(postgresql.bgwriter.buffers_backend{*}, 'basic', 2)), and the  my_metric with the rollup function applied to sum up all the points for the past hour into one bucket (my_metric{*}.rollup(sum, 3600)), the 3600 here representing 3600 seconds in an hour.
+Here's a link to the [dashboard](https://app.datadoghq.com/dashboard/pgs-ker-na5/brendans-code-project-timeboard).

 My script ran without any errors so I went back to the UI and saw my Timeboard.
 My script is located in this repo [timeboard.rb](./timeboard.rb).